Willy Brandt: Social assistance

 The Third Modification Law (1974) extended individual entitlements to social assistance by means of higher-income limits compatible with the receipt of benefits and lowered age limits for certain special benefits.
-Rehabilitation measures were also extended, child supplements were expressed as percentages of standard amounts and were thus indexed to their changes, and grandparents of recipients were exempted from potential liability to reimburse expenditure of social assistance carrier.
+Rehabilitation measures were also extended, child supplements were expressed as percentages of standard amounts and were thus indexed to their changes, and the grandparents of recipients were exempted from potential liability to reimburse the expenditure of the social assistance carrier.
 The Third Social Welfare Amendment Act (1974) brought considerable improvements for the disabled, those in need of care, and older persons, and a new fund of 100 million marks for disabled children was established.

 Allowances for retraining and advanced training and for refugees from East Germany were also increased, together with federal grants for sport.
 In addition, increases were made in the pensions of 2.5 million war victims.
 Following a sudden increase in the price of oil, a law was passed in December 1973 granting recipients of social assistance and housing allowances a single heating-oil allowance (a procedure repeated in the winter of 1979 during the Schmidt Administration).
 Improvements and automatic adjustments of maintenance allowances for participants in vocational training measures were also carried out, and increased allowances were provided for training and retraining, together with special allowances for refugees from East Germany.